Leadership

 Barbara Gold, MD, MHCM, FASA

-Board President, Collaborative for Accountability and Improvement | Professor of Anesthesiology, University of Minnesota and Chief Clinical Risk Officer, University of Minnesota Physicians
+Immediate Past President, Collaborative for Accountability and Improvement | Professor of Anesthesiology, University of Minnesota and Chief Clinical Risk Officer, University of Minnesota Physicians

 Barbara Gold, MD, MHCM, FASA is a Professor of Anesthesiology at the University of Minnesota and Chief Clinical Risk Officer for University of Minnesota Physicians.
 Based on a longstanding interest in patient safety, she is implementing a communication and resolution program for medical staff, trainees, patients and families in partnership with Risk Management for the practice plan and the University of Minnesota School of Medicine.